-- Attach your display to the appropriate port, and turn it on. - Press the ## + P (or Fn + F7) key combination. - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - Press the ## + K key combination, or, go to the Display settings menu and select Connect to a wireless display and then click Connect.
+- Attach your display to the appropriate port, and turn it on. - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only. - Press the + K key combination, or, go to the Display settings menu and select Connect to a wireless display and then click Connect.